-This article is going to be useful to salaried people, businessmen, freelancers, professionals or any person who is an earning member in his family and wants to grow their savings.
-It is also useful to persons who are not earning member-like-students because they would also join the workforce in future.
+This article is going to any person who is an earning member in his family and wants to grow their savings.
+It is also useful to persons who are not earning member-like-students because they would also join the workforce in the future.

 You would also know why investing money is essential for everyone.